adityap27/code-quality-report-analyzer/README.md

 ### Hotspot Analysis:

-Hotspot Analysis allows you to identify and analyze code smells within specific classes and methods, providing targeted insights for efficient code maintenance.
+Hotspot Analysis allows you to identify classes and methods with most smells in your project, which helps you prioritize what to refactor first.

 #### Features: